-Tender, sticky, sweet, spicy cocktail chicken meatballs are a perfect appetizer or weeknight meal over fluffy rice.
+Tender, sticky, sweet, spicy saucy baked chicken meatballs are a perfect appetizer or easy weeknight meal over fluffy rice.
 Impressive, but so quick and easy.

-Seriously, this whole recipe takes about 25 minutes, it can be made ahead for a party or potluck and, most of all, it’s very tasty (so said my tester husband last night).
-It’s actually a twist on our Bourbon Chicken (copycat-ish) recipe, using chicken meatballs instead of chicken pieces – and the same sauce.
+Seriously, this whole recipe takes about 25 minutes, it can be made ahead for a party or potluck and, most of all, it’s very tasty (so said my tester husband).
+It’s actually a twist on our Bourbon Chicken recipe, using chicken meatballs instead of chicken pieces – and the same sauce.

-The cocktail meatballs are well seasoned and have a nice soft texture.
+The baked chicken meatballs are well seasoned and have a nice soft texture.
 Kids would love them.
 And, of course, they could be used in other dishes like spaghetti and meatballs as well.
 They don’t come out perfectly round as the mixture is on the wetter side.
 If you add some breadcrumbs, however, you can probably get them to stay round while cooking if you prefer them that way.
 Personally, I think the slightly odd shape gives them charm and makes them look homemade, but hey, do what you have to do.

 The sauce has bold flavors and can be made as spicy as you like or not at all.
 The bourbon is optional.

 Here’s a few good serving options.